SIT-EE552-WS/course-site/_assignments/week-05-hw-4.md

 **For each sentence in the longer text, calculate the TF-IDF vector for the sentence and then calculate the cosine similarity between that sentence's vector and every other sentence's vector.
-Finally, select the sentences that have the highest average similarity measure and output them in the proper order to a file called `summary.txt`.
+Finally, select the sentences that have the highest average similarity measure.**
-Some helper methods are already provided in the project scaffold.**

  *One more note:* English is a messy language.
-In the project folder are two files `original.txt` and `clean.txt`
+In the sample text, I spent some time cleaning it by manually breaking up each sentence into lines.
+I also added a pre-process step that you don't need to implement that filters out certain extremely common words before any of your processing code will run.